'THE GOOD CENSOR': Leaked Google Briefing Admits Abandonment of Free Speech for 'Safety And Civility' | Breitbart

 - P74-76 – The briefing warns that concerns about censorship from major tech platforms have spread beyond the right-wing media into the mainstream.

-Read The Good Censor in full below:
+Read The Good Censor in full below.
+Alternative download option available here.

 The Good Censor – GOOGLE LEAK by on Scribd